Our Branch Lobbies are Now Open!

 Proactive Action in our Branches

 In response to growing concern on the possible impact of COVID-19 coronavirus in Alaska, our branches are taking proactive, preventative measures as recommended by the Center for Disease Control (CDC) and other official agencies.

-- Branch Lobbies have been closed to protect our employees and the public.
-Drive-up service has been expanded and is available at our Geist and Johansen locations.
+- Drive-up service has been expanded and is available at our Geist and Johansen locations.

 - Providing hand sanitizer and tissues in all branches to employees (as supplies are available in our market).